-The most expensive comic book sold was Action Comic #1 with a Certified Guarantee Company grade (CGC) of 9.0.
-It was sold for $3.2 million!
+The world record for most expensive comic book sold, the holy grail of expensive comic books, was Action Comics #1 with a Certified Guarantee Company grade (CGC) of 9.0.
+It was sold for over a million dollars at $3.2 million!
 That’s about as expensive as two Da Vinci Model Luxury Home in Portofino Alabang, a luxury condominium in Alpine Villas, and a Georgia Club Carolyn luxury house and lot in Santa Rosa combined!

 Action Comics 1 with CGC grade 9.0 is the most expensive comic book because this is where Superman was first introduced. | Image from USA Today Website

 Action Comics 1 was such a highly sought-after debut issue of the first-ever appearance of Superman.
 It’s currently the most expensive copy in the world.
 Its appearance is near mint condition and it’s easy to understand why it had the highest price in the world!

 As I’ve mentioned earlier, one of the reasons comic books can be so expensive is because of the CGC or the Certified Guarantee Company Grade.
 The CGC is the official company that judges the quality and the legitimacy of comic books.
 Their grading system can also work on other collectibles like trading cards or even historical documents.

 Here is a comprehensive guide to the CGC: